 Jesus, filled with the power of the Holy Spirit and still wet from his baptism, comes back to his home synagogue, publicly claims that he is the fulfillment of Isaiah’s prophesy, and is praised by everyone.
 Then, within five verses, everyone in the synagogue is filled with rage.
 They drive him out of town so that they might hurl him off a cliff.
+What happened?

+Our firstborn son came into the world seven years ago with red hair, blue eyes and keen perception.
+We discovered this early on.
 We’d be out for a walk and Jonah would start pointing and saying, “Woof, woof, woof!” (i.e., “Mama, Dada, over there, a doggie!”).
 We wouldn’t see a dog anywhere, but he never lost his resolve.
 “Woof, woof, woof!”
 And sure enough, six, maybe seven blocks up, off in the distance we would see it: a big black poodle, or a cream-colored golden retriever.
 He was right every time.
 We were the ones without eyes to see.

 From theological reflections to breaking religion news to the latest books, the Christian Century's newsletters have you covered.